-Throughout the year ahead, attracting and securing top talent will be crucial next steps for many businesses, building upon organisational change and transformation to thrive in 2021.
+Considering the longer-term impacts of these changes, we know that attracting and securing top talent will be crucial in the next steps for all businesses, building upon organisational change and transformation to thrive in 2021.
 To support our customers in developing the teams they need for success and finding the right roles to drive their careers forward, we have divided this guide into two areas of focus:

 Recruiting, talent trends, and skills

-As part of our comprehensive market overview, we highlight the competitiveness and current processes of hiring in HR, where talent is looking for roles and the breakdown of the availability of talent, as well as the key skills for HR and emerging soft skills across the UK.
+As part of our comprehensive market overview, we highlight the competitiveness and current processes of hiring in indirect procurement, where talent is looking for roles and the breakdown of the availability of talent, as well as the key skills for indirect procurement and emerging soft skills across the UK.

 With competition for the best talent remaining fierce, we break down the average salaries for the most advertised roles, looking at regional trends and fluctuations.
 More than ever, understanding salary expectations and market rates is key to future-proofing your talent pipeline and understanding your professional worth in the current landscape.